Bira/octopus-carnival/_posts/2022-11-27-abyssal-plague-demon.md

 ## The Lore

-Despite devoting a lot of text to the lore for abyssal plague demons, the entry is irritagingly vague.
+Despite devoting a lot of text to the lore for abyssal plague demons, the entry is irritatingly vague.
 That's because these monsters are actually the main featured threats of a series of novels published between 2010 and 2012.
 MV:TNV was published in 2011, right in the middle of the event.

-The Abyssal Plague novels were planned as a big multimedia, multiworld metaplot event.
+The Abyssal Plague novels were planned as a big multimedia, multi-world metaplot event.
 The novels would take place across multiple published settings, with the main action taking place in the implied one, and side stories taking place in Dark Sun and the Forgotten Realms.